A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 Both Venice and Shanghai during the winter are popular places to visit.
 Most visitors come to Shanghai for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Venice because of the museums, the shopping scene, and the cuisine.

 The weather in Venice can be very cold.
 Shanghai can be very cold during winter.
 Shanghai is a little warmer than Venice in the winter.
-The temperature in Shanghai is usually 4°C (39°F) in January, and Venice stays around 3°C (37°F).
+The daily temperature in Shanghai averages around 4°C (39°F) in January, and Venice fluctuates around 3°C (37°F).

 In the winter, Shanghai often gets more sunshine than Venice.
 Shanghai gets 135 hours of sunny skies this time of year, while Venice receives 88 hours of full sun.